公 法 评 论 |

 move in his theory.
 Hence, before I will explore the implications

-for the concept of power, I need first to give a rather brief introduction into
+for the concept of power, I need first to give a rather brief introduction

 the basic idea of Luhmann's late system theory.